-For peritoneal dialysis, a tube called a catheter is surgically placed through the wall of the patient’s abdomen as a permanent access for peritoneal dialysis.
+For Peritoneal dialysis, a tube called a catheter is surgically placed through the wall of the patient’s abdomen as permanent access for Peritoneal dialysis.
 The catheter is usually placed about an inch below and to the side of the navel.
-About 2-4 inches of the catheter extends out of the body
+About 2-4 inches of the catheter extends out of the body.

-Through the catheter, the peritoneum is filled with the peritoneal dialysate (fluid with chemicals that helps to remove wastes from the body).
-The dialysate absorbs the excess water and the waste products.
-The dialysate remains in the peritoneum for a certain period of time.
+Through the catheter, the Peritoneum is filled with Peritoneal dialysate (fluid with chemicals that help to remove wastes from the body).
+The dialysate absorbs excess water and waste products.
+The dialysate remains in the Peritoneum for a certain period of time.
 This is known as dwell time.
-After this period, the solution, along with the wastes, is drained from the abdomen into a sterile collection bag
+After this period, the solution, along with the wastes, is drained from the abdomen into a sterile collection bag.

 Peritoneal dialysis is of the following types:

-At the centre, patients are initiated on CAPD.
-Patients and their attenders are also educated regarding the procedure, hygiene, etc. Counselling about the various options available for patients with end-stage renal disease is also done.
-The centre also possesses a cycler machine that enables patients to undergo CCPD when required.
+At the center, patients are initiated on CAPD.
+Patients and their attendees are also educated regarding the procedure, hygiene, etc. Counseling about the various options available for patients with end-stage renal disease is also done.
+The center also possesses a cycler machine that enables patients to undergo CCPD when required.
 This process is completely automated.

 Public Notice: NU Hospitals would like to inform the general public that NU Hospitals practices all organ transplants in accordance with The Transplantation of Human Organs Act 1994.
 NU Hospitals does not buy or sell any organ and seriously condemn this act.
 NU Hospitals do not by any nature seek your personal information such as name, telephone, address or banking details for any purpose.